SabaOrk/colorred/README.md

 # colorize
-colorize is a python program that can name every hex or RGB color as accurately as possible.
+colorize is a python program that can name every HEX or RGB color as accurately as possible.